 Future Trends in Cloud Data Lifecycle Management

-The world of cloud computing and data analytics is changing fast.
-In 2019, we stored 41 billion terabytes of digital data.
-By 2022, this number jumped to 91 billion terabytes.
-Experts say it will double again by 2025, showing we need better data management.
+Cloud computing and data analytics are advancing rapidly.
+In 2019, people stored 41 billion terabytes of digital data — a figure that surged to 91 billion terabytes by 2022.
+Experts predict it will double again by 2025, emphasizing the need for more efficient data management.